Venice, Rome and Florence

 Leave the ‘Cradle of Western Civilisation’ and head north by train to Florence, a journey of just an hour and a half.
 Florence is the stunning capital of Tuscany with a UNESCO World Heritage listed historic centre.
 You’ll stay at the central Berchielli Hotel (or similar).

 Spend your two days here soaking up the scenery and discovering famous sights including the magnificent cathedral and the Boboli Gardens.

-After breakfast this morning, catch a high speed TGV service to Paris from Turin Porta Susa station.
+After breakfast this morning, catch a high speed TGV service to Paris.
 A simple change of stations in Paris brings you to the terminal for the Eurostar at the Gare du Nord where you will board your Eurostar service for the final journey home.

 Typical hotels on this itinerary

 Set in an attractive 1896 building, this stylish, independent hotel sits opposite Nürnberg Hauptbahnhof rail station and within the city’s historic quarter.
 The cosy rooms have free Wi-Fi and flat-screen TVs, and the hotel boasts an Italian terrace cafe and a bar.

 The Giorgione is a traditional Venetian hotel occupying an 18th century building in the Cannaregio district of the city, within easy walking distance of the Grand Canal and the Rialto Bridge.
 Bedrooms are elegantly furnished with antique furniture and Murano glass chandeliers.
 Wi-Fi internet access is free throughout the property.
 There is also a small swimming pool and an outdoor terrace where you can enjoy breakfast in the summer months.